Discovery is continuing its talks with distributors as it tries to determine its streaming strategy.

 Zaslav declined to say when a decision would be made or when a DTC product might launch.

 “We're feeling good about it.
 We're doing a lot of work and you're going to hear from us on it.
 We think there's an open space for us,” he said.

 Discovery is also feeling better about the ad market.
-On its last earnings call, Discovery predicted that ad revenue might be down 20% in the second quarter as COVID-19 disrupted businesses.
+On its last earnings call, Discovery predicted that ad revenues might be down 20% in the second quarter as COVID-19 disrupted businesses.

-Ad revenue was down 18% in April, May is tracking “significantly better and June is tracking meaningfully better,” Zaslav said.
+Ad revenues were down 18% in April, May is tracking “significantly better and June is tracking meaningfully better,” Zaslav said.